Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/request-catalog.md

 ### Add a Translation
 The Language option provides a list of all of the different languages that this has been translated into.
 A new catalog model will only show the language that was selected at the time of creation.
 To add a new translation click on the `Add Translation` button which will expose the options for publishing this in another language.
 * **Language**<br>Select the new language that you wish to add.
 * **Translate**<br>Clicking this button will take the original title and description from the default language and automatically translate these fields using Google Translate.
 The title and description fields will be automatically populated with this translation.
-These fields can also be manually edited to either add your own translation or used to correct any mistakes made by the automatic translation.
+These fields can also be manually edited to either add your own translation or to correct any mistakes made by the automatic translation.
 Clicking on the `Translate` button will overwrite any information that is already held in the title and description fields.

 ### Update a Translation